 THE FULL MEKONG, FOUR COUNTRY 21 NIGHT COMBO CRUISE

-For the first time, join Pandaw on an in-depth exploration of the Mekong River from South to North.
-Combining our two 10 night Mekong expeditions through Thailand, Laos, Cambodia and Vietnam in this special four country expedition.
+Join Pandaw on an in-depth exploration of the Mekong River from South to North through Thailand, Laos, Cambodia and Vietnam in this special four country expedition.
 Sailing all of the navigable stretches of this mighty river, you will learn about how one river can support a vast and diverse group of peoples and cultures, all from the comfort of our locally crafted Pandaw vessels.

 This combo cruise includes flight and one night accommodation between cruises within the price of your ticket.
 Flights and hotels are subject to routing and availability at time of booking.